 - Free Follow-Up Care: Patients who cover the full cost of their hearing aids on their own get free follow-up care during the lifetime of the device they purchase from HearUSA.
 Plus, you’ll typically get a three-year limited warranty.

 - Pricing: The cost of hearing aids at HearUSA can range from $1,200 to $4,000 each.
 If the total cost is a big factor for you, you might find better deals at MDHearingAid or Costco.

 - Ordering: Unfortunately, you can’t order hearing aids online from HearUSA.
 You will have to call or schedule an appointment online and visit in person to buy a hearing aid.

 - Location: Be sure to check and see if there’s a HearUSA close by.
 I wasn’t able to find stores in a handful of major cities.

-If you do decide to make an appointment at HearUSA, be sure to take advantage of the free hearing screening and check for special offers online to get the best deal.
+If you do decide to make an appointment at HearUSA, take advantage of the free hearing screening.
+Also, be sure to check for special offers online to get the best deal.

 No matter where you ultimately decide to purchase your hearing aid(s), be sure to take the time to ask about your insurance benefits, what follow-up care is included and if your purchase will come with a warranty.

 Where do you purchase your hearing aids?
-Let us know in the comments below!
+Let us know in the Clark.com Community!